 Scratch-resistant coatings – recommended to protect lenses from everyday wear-and-tear.
 Some materials, such as polycarbonate, high index lenses, and several new plastic lens designs include scratch protection.

 Anti-reflection coatings – dispensers suggest anti-reflective, or A-R lenses, to help reduce eye fatigue in all situations, particularly while viewing computer screens and driving at night.
 In addition to enhancing vision by removing distracting reflections, A-R lenses are cosmetically desirable, as the wearer’s eyes are clearly visible behind the lenses.
+We offer Crezal PreVencia No-Glare lenses which are designed to selectively filter out harmful light while letting good light pass through.
+These lenses deflect harmful blue-violet light by 20% and offer protection against the damaging rays of the sun, with an Eye-Sun Protection Factor (E-SPF®) of 25.

-Transitions® Lenses –are now available with Chromea7™ technology in a choice of colors, gray, brown and graphite green in Transitions® Signature™ and Transitions® XTRActive® lenses.
+Transitions® Lenses –are now available with Chromea8™ technology in a choice of colors, gray, brown and graphite green in Transitions® Signature™ and Transitions® XTRActive® lenses.
 Transitions® is also available in variable polarization that adjusts to the level of outdoor glare.
 The Transitions® Vantage™ lenses have a light tint indoors.
 The Transitions® Drivewear® lenses area polarized sun lenses that reduce glare and optimize color contrast.
 Color and darkness automatically adjust to changing light even behind the windshield and outdoors.

 Tinted lenses – the majority of lenses can be tinted from light to very dark.
 Tints for sun lenses are usually medium to dark shades, and can be solid through the whole lens, or gradient, darker on top fading to lighter or clear at the bottom of the lens.
 Tints also come in a rainbow of color options.